CESNET/metacentrum-user-docs/docs/access/log-in/index.md

     ```
     ssh your_username@frontend
     ```
+If you log in for the first time, you will be prompted by a query similar to the following:

+    The authenticity of host 'skirit.ics.muni.cz (2001:718:ff01:1:216:3eff:fe20:382)' can't be established.
+ECDSA key fingerprint is SHA256:Splg9bGTNCeVSLE0E4tB30pcLS80sWuv0ezHrH1p0xE.
+    Are you sure you want to continue connecting (yes/no)?

+Type "yes".
+The public key of the frontend will be saved to your `~/.ssh/known_hosts` file.

+!!!tip
+    Strictly speaking the user should always verify a new key before adding it to a list of known hosts.
+For a howto on SSH key verification, see [more detailed page on SSH key verification](/access/connect-auth/).

 Once the terminal connection to a frontend is open you can start using it with the Linux command line tools (bash shell).